Ita Egbe: Demographics

 According to the 1963 Nigerian Population Census, Ita Egbe had a population of 1,776 people.
 While the population has likely increased since then, detailed current population statistics are not readily available.
 The majority of Ita Egbe's population is of Yoruba descent, and the Yoruba language is widely spoken.

 The community is known for its close-knit structure, with many families depending on agriculture as their primary source of livelihood.
 The village is also home to several migrant groups who have settled in the area for agricultural work or trade, adding to its cultural diversity.

 Economy

 Ita Egbe is primarily an agricultural community, and its economy is based on the production of a variety of crops.
 The village is one of the largest producers of palm oil in the Ipokia Local Government Area.
 Palm oil production is a major economic activity in Ita Egbe, with many households involved in the cultivation of oil palm trees and the processing of palm oil for local and regional markets.

 In addition to palm oil, Ita Egbe is known for its production of tomatoes, watermelon, maize, and cassava.
-These crops are vital to the local diet and are sold in markets throughout the region, including in nearby towns like Idiroko and Ayetoro.
+These crops are vital to the local diet and are sold in markets throughout the region, including in nearby towns like Idiroko and Ota.
 The fertile soil and favourable climate conditions make the village a key player in the agriculture sector within Ogun State.